An Alamance County paramedic’s daughter died after he responded to a fire at his own home

 The first unit on scene saw smoke and quickly started working to put out the flames and find the person trapped inside.

-Crews found Thomas’s daughter and took her out of the burning home.
+Crews found Thomas’s daughter, 40-year-old Candice Wynn, a mother herself, and took her out of the burning home.

 Emergency personnel used CPR, and Thomas also worked on his daughter before she was taken to a hospital where she later died.